mikegeyser/sacred-heart-walking-tour/data/040/poi-040-card-002.md

   url: assets/images/points-of-interest/40.06.jpg
   reference: "Image: Marist Archive"
 ---
 Until the Brothers’ Residence was constructed in the mid 1980s the Brothers’ resided in rooms upstairs in the main building (today these are the offices and staff room between the top of the foyer staircase and the Old Chapel Theatre).
-As such they had their own Dining Room in which to eat and retire separately from the Boarders (until the mid 1970s when boarding was phased out) and from the rest of daily school life (until the 1980s).
+As such, the Brothers had their own Dining Room in which to eat separately from the Boarders (until the mid 1970s when boarding was phased out) and to retire together from daily school life (until the construction of the Brothers' Residence).
+After sports matches on a Saturday the Brothers invited staff (and visiting staff) to have tea in their dining room.